 Visiting Big Daddy in Sossusvlei Namibia

-No visit to Namib-Naukluft National Park in the Namib desert is complete without a trip to see the Sossusvlei sand dunes.
+No visit to Namib-Naukluft National Park in the Namib desert is complete without a trip to see Big Daddy in Sossusvlei sand dunes.
 Similarly, it just isn’t the done, it’s not right to go the dunes and not visit its highest sand dune, Big Daddy in Sossusvlei.

 Standing at a mind-boggling 325m tall, those tough enough to trek to the summit of Big Daddy are afforded magnificent views, stretching as far as the Atlantic coastline.